psychemedia/finn-resources/src/includes/lay_oisin_coimin_flannery.md

 XCIV.
 Then spoke the king in kindly voice,
-" O friends rejoice, for here you see
+"O friends rejoice, for here you see
 Oisín the famous son of Finn,
-Who spouse of winsome Niamh shall be ! "
+Who spouse of winsome Niamh shall be!"

 XCV.
 He takes me warnly by the hand
 Then as we stand he speaks anew —
-" Welcome " he cries " I give thee now,
+"Welcome" he cries "I give thee now,
-A hundred thousand welcomes true !
+A hundred thousand welcomes true!

 XCVI.
 This kingdom which o'er seas and lands